rohanallen/COVID-POMS/README.md

 # COVID-POMS

-This repository contains the code (POMS_Code.py) to calculate the probobility score of each of the six Profile of Mood States (POMS).
+This repository contains the code (POMS_Code.py) to calculate the probability score of each of the six Profile of Mood States (POMS).

 Tweet_ID.txt contains the Twitter IDs of all the Tweets used for the experiment.